July Fishing in Alaska

 Getting Here

-Your Alaska adventure starts when all guests meet to take a chartered plane from Anchorage to King Salmon.
+Your Alaska adventure starts when flying from Anchorage to King Salmon.
 Once in King Salmon, one of our trusted staff will drive you to the beautiful Lodge at 58 North.
-You will depart King Salmon in the evening.
-Plan your flight home after 9 pm out of Anchorage, Alaska.